 Pub Version Dart Package Docs License: MIT Build Status

-See the Book 📖
+See the Documentation Book 📖 for a deeper dive!

 Goal: Get the index of every "!" in a string not followed by a "?"